qubigo/qubigo.github.io/index.md

 ## Objective

-Be the player who scores the most points by lining up three pieces that share a common characteristic in any direction:
+Be the player who scores the most points by lining up three pieces that share a common feature in any direction:

 <div class="doc-example">
     <div class="image-explain">color, e.g.:</div>